Johnny Rawls

-Johnny Rawls (born September 10, 1951) is an American soul blues singer, guitarist, arranger, songwriter and record producer.
+Johnny Rawls (born September 10, 1951) is an American soul blues singer, guitarist, arranger, songwriter, and record producer.
 He was influenced by the deep soul and gospel music of the 1960s, as performed by O. V. Wright, James Carr, and Z. Z. Hill, although his styling, production and lyrics are more contemporary in nature.

-To 2022, Rawls has released more than twenty albums under his name.
+Rawls has released more than 20 albums under his name.
 He has been nominated many times for a Blues Music Award, and at the 40th Blues Music Awards ceremony, Rawls' album, I'm Still Around, was named as the 'Soul Blues Album of the Year'.

 Life and career

-Rawls was born in Hattiesburg, Mississippi, United States.
+Rawls was born in Hattiesburg, Mississippi.
 He was taught the rudiments of guitar playing by his blind grandfather, and also played the saxophone and clarinet in high school in Purvis, Mississippi.
 Having mastered guitar playing by his mid teens, Rawls' schoolteacher arranged for him to back musicians who were touring through Mississippi, such as Z. Z. Hill and Joe Tex.
 In the mid 1970s, Rawls joined O. V. Wright's backing band, became his music director and played together with Wright until the latter's death in 1980.
 The band then continued billed as the Ace of Spades Band for another 13 years, and toured and performed with other musicians over this time span.
 These included B.B.
 King, Little Milton, Bobby Bland, Little Johnny Taylor, and Blues Boy Willie.
 The band included the guitarist L.C.
 Luckett, and he and Rawls jointly released two albums including the 1994 album, Can't Sleep At Night, on Rooster Blues.Rawls also produced and played guitars on Willie Cobbs 1995 album ‘Down To Earth’.